 Although the Edgar Experimental Mine is managed and operated by the Mining Engineering Department, students from other disciplines have the opportunity to interact with the mine through projects in both EPICS and Senior Design.
 Examples in recent years include: Documentation and Design of a Mine Water Distribution Network for the Edgar Experimental Mine, Design of a Power Distribution Network of the Edgar Experimental Mine Army Adit, Modifications to the Surface Drainage Network for the Edgar Experimental Mine, Design of a Compressor Installation for the Edgar Experimental Mine Army Adit.

 Research is carried out on a continuing basis at the Edgar Experimental Mine.
-Numerous academic, government, and industry groups, including the CSM Mining Engineering Department, the National Institute for Occupational Safety and Health (NIOSH), the U.S. Army, Rocktek Inc., and others participate in cooperative research ventures at the facility.
-Studies include tunnel detection, blasting, rock mechanics, and development of new mining equipment and methods.
+Numerous academic, government, and industry groups, including the CSM Mining Engineering Department, the National Institute for Occupational Safety and Health (NIOSH), the U.S. Army, MainNet, Vital Alert and others participate in cooperative research ventures at the facility.
+Studies include tunnel detection, blasting, rock mechanics, communications and development of new mining equipment and methods.